Chapter 102: Cowmobiles

 Anyway you know the drill.
 Shu marches north through the hills again, Wei pulls in Sima Yi to block them.

 This prompts Zhuge Liang to write to Sun Quan, saying, hey, you want to march against Wei now maybe, since we're kind of supposed to be working together?
-This time, Sun Quan actually agrees, but we won't see the outcome of this until the next chapter.
+Sun Quan does agree to this, but we won't see the outcome until the next chapter.

 But also, Sun Quan randomly asks, hey, who's leading the Shu vanguard?
 When he's informed that Wei Yan is, he just shakes his head, because even HE knows that Wei Yan is going to cause trouble someday.
 There's no narrative purpose for this, just, you know, we have to remind the audience that Wei Yan is bad because you'd never know it from how he's Shu's finest and most loyal officer at this point.